funfungho/abzLinux/the_linux_command_line/18_archiving-backup.md

     - The default for pathnames is relative, rather than absolute. `tar` does this by simply **removing any leading slash** from the pathname when creating the archive (becomes `root/me/playground` here)
     - When we extracted the archive, it re-created the directory `home/me/playground` **relative to the current working directory**, not relative to the root directory, as would have been the case with an absolute pathname
         - It’s actually more useful this way because it allows us to extract archives to any location rather than being forced to extract them to their original locations
-- Scenery: copy the home directory and its contents from one system to another and we have a large USB hard drive that we can use for the transfer (On our modern Linux system, the drive is “automagically” mounted in the `/media` directory); also imagine that the disk has a volume name of `BigDisk` when we attach it
+- Scenario: copy the home directory and its contents from one system to another and we have a large USB hard drive that we can use for the transfer (On our modern Linux system, the drive is “automagically” mounted in the `/media` directory); also imagine that the disk has a volume name of `BigDisk` when we attach it

     ```bash
     sudo tar cf /media/BigDisk/home.tar /home